 As the name implies, extrajudicial measures and sanctions are methods used to address a young person’s behavior without engaging a formal court proceeding.

-Young Offenders lawyer near me who understands the unique demands that youth criminal proceedings have both upon the client and their family.
+Young Offenders lawyer near me who understands the unique demands that youth criminal procedure have both upon the client and their family.

-The Youth Criminal Justice Act applies to youths between the ages of 12 and 18 that have been charged with a criminal offence.
-Whether proceedings against the accused are brought in youth court depends upon the date that the offence was alleged to have taken place, not the age of the individual at the time that they are charged or brought to trial.
+The youth criminal justice act applies to youths between the ages of 12 and 18 that have been charged with a criminal offense.
+Whether proceedings against the accused are brought in youth court depends upon the date that the offense was alleged to have taken place, not the age of the individual at the time that they are charged or brought to trial.

-There are a number of key principles contained both in the preamble to the Youth Criminal Justice Act, and in section 1.
-Some of these key principles can be summarized as follows:
+There are a number of key principles contained both in the preamble to the youth criminal justice act, and in section, Saggi Law Firm tells you some of these key principles that can be summarized as follows:

-3. The youth justice system should promote rehabilitation and the reintegration of young persons who have committed offences;
+- The youth justice system should promote rehabilitation and the reintegration of young persons who have committed offenses;

 Extrajudicial sanctions are a subset of extrajudicial measures.
-Extrajudicial sanctions, however, are used where a warning, caution or referral is not adequate to address the youth’s behavior in light of the seriousness of the offence, the number of previous offences, or other aggravating circumstances.
+Extrajudicial sanctions, however, are used where a warning, caution or referral is not adequate to address the youth’s behavior in light of the seriousness of the offense, the number of previous offenses, or other aggravating circumstances.
 Again, extrajudicial sanctions are imposed outside of a formal criminal proceeding.

-Generally, the Criminal Code provisions addressing bail apply to both adult and youth matters (See: Bail Hearings and Bail Reviews).
+Generally, the criminal code provisions addressing bail apply to both adult and youth matters (See: Bail Hearings and Bail Reviews).
 The primary, secondary and tertiary grounds outlined in s.
-515 of the Criminal Code apply to decisions as to whether or not to detain a youth.
+515 of the Criminal Code applies to decisions as to whether or not to detain a youth.
 However, there are a number of important procedural and principled differences to the bail procedure in youth court matters.

-1) the offence is a “serious offence;” or
+- the offense is a “serious offense;” or

-2) the offence is not a serious offence,
+- the offense is not a serious offense,

 but there is a history of outstanding charges or findings of guilt.
 Even if the primary, secondary, or tertiary grounds are made out at a bail hearing, the judge or justice must be satisfied on a balance of probabilities that no condition of release that would:

-1. reduce the risk of a young person not attending at court below a substantial likelihood;
+- reduce the risk of a young person not attending the court below a substantial likelihood;

-While the Criminal Code contains a number of sentencing principles, the Youth Criminal Justice Act prescribes certain considerations and principles that must be taken into account when sentencing a youth.
-When a young person is found guilty of an offence after trial, or when the youth pleads guilty prior to trial, the youth sentencing regime will be engaged.
+While the Criminal Code contains a number of sentencing principles, the youth criminal justice act prescribes certain considerations and principles that must be taken into account when sentencing a youth.
+When a young person is found guilty of an offense after trial, or when the youth pleads guilty prior to trial, the youth sentencing regime will be engaged.

-Our lawyers have worked on both sides of the issue, and we deal with youth cases all the time.
-We can bring the skills you need to protect your son or daughter from the consequences of involvement with the police and the justice system, so that they can grow up to be responsible, mature adults unburdened by the mistakes of their youth.
-Dealing with youth cases requires Young Offenders lawyer near me with the knowledge and experience to deal with the complexities, special rules and sensitivity required by this specialized area of the law.
+Good criminal lawyers have worked on both sides of the issue, and we deal with youth cases all the time.
+We can bring the skills you need to protect your son or daughter from the consequences of involvement with the police and the justice system so that they can grow up to be responsible, mature adults unburdened by the mistakes of their youth.
+Dealing with youth cases requires Young Offenders lawyer near me with the knowledge and experience to deal with the complexities, special rules, and sensitivity required by this specialized area of the law.